Pinball Map FAQ

 No. If a place is seasonal or closed due to restrictions, and is expected to re-open, please do not remove the machines from it.
 Just edit the location description to say it's temporarily closed.
 You can also make sure the phone number is listed, so that people can easily call and check on the status.

 This location has moved.
-Should I remove the machines from it and re-submit?
+Should I add a location description that no administrator will ever see?
+Or should I remove the machines from it and re-submit?

-No. Administrators can change the address.
-Please let us know if a location has moved.
-It's preferable to simply change the address because that retains the location history.
+Neither.
+Administrators can change the address.
+Please let us know if a location has moved, and make sure to tell us the name of the location that has moved.
+It's preferable for us to simply change the address because that retains the location history.

 Can I add my private collection to the map?